progit/progit/en/02-git-basics/01-chapter2.markdown

 ### Limiting Log Output according to Date/Time ###

-To determine which commits in the Git source code repository (git://git.kernel.org/pub/scm/git/git.git) have CommitDate on 2014-04-29 relative to your local timezone, use
+To determine which commits in the Git source code repository (git://git.kernel.org/pub/scm/git/git.git) have CommitDate on 2014-04-29 relative to your local timezone (as set on your computer), use

     $ git log --after="2014-04-29 00:00:00" --before="2014-04-29 23:59:59" \
       --pretty=fuller

-However this command will not yield identical results, when run by collegues, who may be situated in other timezones around the world.
+However this command will not yield identical results when run by collegues, who may be situated in other timezones around the world.
 Therefore it is recommended to always use an absolute time such as ISO 8601 format (which includes timezone information) as argument to `--after` and `--before`, so that everone running the command will get the same repeatable results.
-If your timezone is that of France (e.g. you are in Paris) you can change the above example, to use absolute-time arguments, so that all your collegues around the world would get the same results as you.
+If your timezone is that of France (e.g. you are in Paris) you can change the above example, to use absolute-time arguments.
 First determine the absolute-times using e.g. the `date` program:

     $ TZ="CET-1CEST,M3.5.0,M10.5.0/3" date --date="2014-04-29 00:00:00" -Is
     2014-04-29T00:00:00+0200